HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Masks

 A decade ago, we got masks in Safari with `-webkit-mask-image` and it was exciting.
 Everyone and their dog were using them.
 We eventually got [a spec](https://www.w3.org/TR/css-masking-1/) and a set of unprefixed properties closely modeled after the WebKit prototype, and it seemed a matter of time until masking became standard, with a consistent syntax across all browsers.
 Fast forward 10 years later, and the unprefixed syntax is [still not supported in Chrome or Safari, meaning its available on less than 5% of users' browsers worldwide](https://caniuse.com/css-masks).
 It is therefore no surprise that `-webkit-mask-image` is still more popular than its standard counterpart, being found in 22% of pages.
 However, despite its very poor support, `mask-image` is found on 19% of pages.
 We see a similar pattern across most other masking properties with the unprefixed versions appearing in almost as many pages as the `-webkit-` ones.
-Overall, despite them falling out of hype, masks are still found in nearly a quarter of the Web, indicating that the use cases are still there, despite lack of implementer interest (hint, hint!).
+Overall, despite them falling out of hype, masks are still found in nearly a quarter of the web, indicating that the use cases are still there, despite lack of implementer interest (hint, hint!).

 {{ figure_markup(
   image="mask-properties.png",
-  caption="Relative popularity of animation name categories as a percent of occurrences.", description="Relative popularity of animation name categories as a percent of occurrences. -webkit-mask-image is used on 22% of mobile pages, up from 19% on desktop.
-The following properties are mask-size and mask-image at 19%, mask-repeat, mask-position, mask-mode, and -webkit-mask-size at 18%, -webkit-mask-repeat and -webkit-mask-position at 16%, and -webkit-mask and mask properties at 2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=615866471&format=interactive", width="600", height="575",
+  caption="Relative popularity of mask properties as a percent of occurrences.", description="Relative popularity of mask properties as a percent of occurrences. `-webkit-mask-image` is used on 22% of mobile pages, up from 19% on desktop.
+The following properties are `mask-size` and `mask-image` at 19%, `mask-repeat`, `mask-position`, `mask-mode`, and `-webkit-mask-size` at 18%, `-webkit-mask-repeat` and `-webkit-mask-position` at 16%, and `-webkit-mask` and `mask` properties at 2% of mobile pages.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=615866471&format=interactive", width="600", height="575",